 In time-honored fashion, a committee of Texas PEs was formed to make recommendations to the TBPE.
 The committee was charged with pinpointing some of the most common problems and offering a summary of concerns.

-The importance of this Policy Advisory cannot be overstated
+In spite of the above, the importance of this Policy Advisory cannot be overstated as I explain below:

 Below I review some of the significant points made in the TBPE Policy Advisory